yapily/jose-database-field-demo/README.md

 }
 ```

-You can see that our application has successfully loaded the new keys.
+You can see that the application has successfully loaded the new keys.

-Let's check that our database status endpoints says about the situation:
+Next, check that database status endpoint:

 ```
 curl --location --request GET 'http://localhost:8080/database/status'